Sustainability | Environment

 The Group actively recycles and manages waste, monitors and minimizes its effluents and sources of pollution.
 We also partner with Government agencies to protect bio-diverse and fragile ecosystems besides replanting degraded and logged-out forests.

-The Group will carry out a combines High Carbon Stock (HCS) and High Conservations Value (HCV) analysis prior to any new development.
+The Group will carry out a combines High Carbon Stock (HCS) and High Conservations Value (HCV) analysis prior to any new development and committed to achieve a net-positive impact on biodiversity or mitigating any adverse consequences.
 We have conducted EIAs for all our Indonesian plantations and Sabah estates that were established after September 1999.

 Green Energy and Waste Management